nulam/Squeezed-Convolutional-VAE-for-anomaly-detection/README.md

 parameter as it's necessary to fulfill requirements for the functionality of anomaly detector.

 - File `tests/test_detector.py` contains [pytest](https://docs.pytest.org/en/stable/) module with simple tests that your detector must pass.
 Make sure that `DETECTOR_CLASS` points to your detector.
+In case your detector contains additional required parameters (in its constructor), modify existing tests so that these parameters are filled.
+Adding of additional unit tests is welcome but do not change predefined unit tests except for the mentioned exceptions.

-- The anomaly detector must be able to handle numerical data with missing values (nan values).
+- The anomaly detector should be able to handle numerical data with missing values (nan values).
+In case the paper introducing the detector does not mention it and there is not a clear solution you can relax on it.
+For example in case the detector is working with certain window size, ignoring (window size - 1) samples after sample with a missing value is a possible solution (nan anomaly score should be returned for each ignored sample).

 - The anomaly detector must be able to handle multiple time series which are identified by the ID columns whose names are provided in the constructor argument `id_columns`.
 These columns should only be used to separate individual time series (not as feature columns).
+In case the paper introducing the detector does not mention training on multiple time series, try to come up with a reasonable solution.
+If there is not a clear reasonable solution you can relax on it.

 - Your solution must be in your github repository.
 You should develop your solution in a non-master branch and the pull request to master branch should be used as a place for our review.